Dispatch a Kata Session From a Teams Mention

 Context load —

-Pending callback cleanup —
+Pending callback cleanup — on terminal callbacks,

 Reply delivery — msbridge's